studydefi/studydefi.com/content/blog/tsla-with-uma/index.md

 Thankfully, in our case, both of these have already been approved.
 However, if you need to seek approval for either of these, then you will need to learn about the UMIP process.

-# Getting approval via the UMIPs
+# Getting approval via UMIPs

 UMIP stands for UMA Improvement Proposal, and is the method in which new collateral types and price identifiers can be proposed amongst other governance decisions.
 This process helps ensure demonstrated community support before a change is approved.